nickcollins/zinal/README.md

 # What?

-zinal (Zinal Is Not A Language) is a PoC projectional-editor/language-alternative demonstrably capable of self-hosting.
+Zinal (Zinal Is Not A Language) is a PoC projectional-editor/language-alternative demonstrably capable of self-hosting.

 As a projectional editor, it allows a user to read and edit software via a GUI that is not necessarily a 1:1 reflection of the logic's on-disk representation.
 Traditional editors (and IDEs) are text editors that store logic in text files and